Neuro DEI Happenings

 Najah Walton received the Hope Scholarship from the Biomedical Science Careers Program.

-Najah Walton, a PhD student in the Graduate School of Biomedical Sciences PhD program was named to the Neuroscience Scholars Program of the Society for Neuroscience.
+Najah Walton, a former PhD student in the Graduate School of Biomedical Sciences PhD program and now a postdoctoral fellow was named to the Neuroscience Scholars Program of the Society for Neuroscience.
 Najah is completing her PhD research under the direction of Jamie Maguire in our department.

 Leeanne Vázquez Ramírez, a summer undergraduate intern in the Building Diversity in Biomedical Sciences program, has received an ABRCMS Outstanding Presentation Award in Neuroscience.
 Leeanne studied with Michele Jacob in our department.